 My sweet-as-pie step-kids, Ella (9) and Charlie (7) live with their mom and step-dad during the school year in Salt Lake City, Utah.
 This year they are staying with them for Christmas, so Nick and I flew out to SLC in December to take the kids to Park City, to spend some time with them and celebrate Christmas a little early.
 Nick’s mom also came up from Arizona so we were fortunate to all be together!

-We arrived Friday afternoon, scooped up the kids early from school, (I swear this is their favorite part about us visiting haha), and drove up to Park City.
+Anyway, we arrived Friday afternoon, scooped up the kids early from school, (I swear this is their favorite part about us visiting haha), and drove up to Park City.

 If you have never been to Park City, or Utah in general, it will make your jaw drop.
 From what I have seen so far, the whole state looks like it could be a national park of some kind.
 Salt Lake City is this gorgeous city nestled among massive snow-topped mountains and Park City is just a short, 20 min drive from the city center.